 Thank you for your interest in having a Tar Wars Presenter at your school!
 Please fill out the form below, this will help us locate a presenter for you.
 We will be in touch shortly.

-If your school isn’t able to locate a Tar Wars Presenter for an in-person presentation, you can still bring Tar Wars to your students.
+If your school isn’t able to locate a Tar Wars presenter for an in-person presentation, you can still bring the program to your students.

 Thanks to a generous grant from COPIC Companies, the CAFP offers video versions of the presentations that can be used in the classroom, whenever it is convenient for you.
 Dr. Tamaan Osbourne-Roberts brings students education about the dangers of tobacco use and Dr. Aaron Shupp brings students information about marijuana in an optional supplement video.